Analysis | All the big deadlines facing Congress this holiday season

 We’re talking about Democrats’ massive, $1.75 trillion social spending bill, which aims to do so much that it’s hard to sum up concisely: Democrats want to expand the social safety net by creating universal prekindergarten, expand aid for seniors using Medicare, and nearly everything in between.
 They also want to invest heavily in retrofitting U.S. buildings and public transportation to lower the nation’s carbon emissions.

 There’s no deadline on this; Democrats would have loved this to be done months ago.
-Now, Democrats would like it to pass both chambers and be on Biden’s desk by the end of the year, before an election year begins and compromise becomes even more difficult.
+Now, they would like it to pass both chambers and be on Biden’s desk by the end of the year, before an election year begins and compromise becomes even more difficult.
 That may be optimistic, especially if these fiscal challenges get in the way.

 Do something — or not — on voting rights